quangpham919/Realtime-chat-app-ver2/README.md

 # Realtime-chat-app-ver2
-This is version 2 of chat application, which was built by MERN stack and Socket.IO visit site to join chat app : https://devschatapp.netlify.app
+This is version 2 of chat application, which was built by MERN stack and Socket.IO

+Visit https://devschatapp.netlify.app to join chat app

 ## Getting Started